mikieto/data-eng-labs-2025/labs/ch04/README.md

 ## Why this lab exists

+In this lab, `labs/ch04/run.py` is a **gate** that checks a tiny Medallion layout for row-count, key, and column-evolution consistency.

 In the book, CH04 introduces a **tiny Medallion architecture** (raw → bronze → silver → gold) as a way to reason about data quality, schema evolution, and survivability of downstream tables.